 Zoom live streaming currently has two options.
 For the first method, you must purchase a Zoom plan (Pro, Business, or Enterprise).
 The second option involves a third-party application, such as OBS Studio.

-With a Zoom subscription plan, you can multistream to various streaming platforms such as YouTube, Facebook, Twitch, etc. via Flutin Live.
+With a Zoom subscription plan, you can multistream to various streaming platforms such as YouTube, Facebook, Twitch, etc. via Flutin.
 Here’s the step-by-step guide on how to do it.

-Step 1: Head over to the Flutin Live website and login into your account.
-Visit the Flutin Live Studio by clicking on the button for creating a new event.
+Step 1: Head over to the Flutin website and login into your account.
+Visit the Flutin Studio by clicking on the button for creating a new event.

 Step 2: The toggle button for RTMP can be found just above the stream window.
 Turn it towards the RTMP icon.

 Step 3: There will be a pop-up with the URL and Secret Key.
 Make sure to copy them.

 Step 4: You now need to head over to Zoom studio and click on the “More” option appearing at the bottom of the screen.

 Step 5: From the pop-up list, click on the option “Live on Custom Live Streaming Service”.

 Step 6: On the next page, you need to paste the server URL in the “Streaming URL” area and the stream key in the “Streaming Key” area which you had earlier copied from Flutin Studio.

 Step 7: In the “Live Streaming Page URL” section, you can copy and paste either your Flutin Event URL or the link to your social media pages.